 Founded in 1980, TPAC® serves several hundred thousand audience members each year.
 Performances include the HCA Healthcare / TriStar Health Broadway at TPAC series, a variety of special engagements, and the productions of three resident artistic companies – Nashville Ballet, Nashville Opera, and Nashville Repertory Theatre.

 In addition, TPAC administers one of the largest and most comprehensive arts education programs in the United States, serving students from pre-school to high school, educators, and adults.

-Located in the James K. Polk Cultural Center, TPAC occupies an entire city block between 5th and 6th Avenues and Deaderick and Union Streets.
-Performance venues include Andrew Jackson Hall (2,472 seats), James K. Polk Theater (1,075), Andrew Johnson Theater (256), and the War Memorial Auditorium (1,661), a historic concert hall located across 6th Avenue from the Center.
+TPAC manages three performance venues in the James K. Polk Cultural Center – Andrew Jackson Hall (2,472 seats), James K. Polk Theater (1,075), and Andrew Johnson Theater (256) – and War Memorial Auditorium (1,661), a historic concert hall located across 6th Avenue from the center.